Mercerenies/eulers-melting-pot/README.md

 * Compiler / Interpreter: [The included Perl script](https://esolangs.org/wiki////)
 * Notes: A surprisingly efficient solution, given the choice of language.

+## Valid Languages

+Mostly, I am just using common sense to determine what constitutes a "language".
+In particular, a language does not have to be
+Turing-complete in order for me to consider using it for this challenge.
+Here are just a few of the guidelines I am following.
+These are in no way permanent or binding and will change as I progress.
+* All Assembly languages are the same.
+Assembly will appear exactly once total.
+* BF-derivatives and BF-clones are considered identical to Brainf**k and will not be used.
+* Lisp derivatives are considered distinct, but Scheme and its derivatives all fall under the umbrella of Scheme.
+That is, there will be a Racket/Scheme, a Common Lisp, and an ELisp, which are all distinct languages.
+* Sufficiently different BASIC dialects will be considered distinct.
+That is, Visual BASIC, Liberty BASIC, and QBASIC are distinct languages, but Liberty BASIC and JustBASIC are one and the same.

 ## Final Notes

 You'll notice that I'm not using many of the mainstream languages so far.
 This is not because I'm trying to make this challenge harder